ariga/atlas-action/README.md

 * `dir` - The URL of the migration directory to apply.
 For example: `atlas://dir-name` for cloud based directories or `file://migrations` for local ones.
 * `dry-run` - Print SQL without executing it.
 Either "true" or "false".
+* `exec-order` - How Atlas computes and executes pending migration files to the database.
+  Either "linear", "linear-skip", or "non-linear".
+Learn more about [execution order](https://atlasgo.io/versioned/apply#execution-order).
 * `revisions-schema` - The name of the schema containing the revisions table.
 * `to-version` - The target version to apply migrations to.
 Mutually exclusive with `amount`.
 * `tx-mode` - Transaction mode to use.
 Either "file", "all", or "none".